wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-coreos-fleet-get-started.md

 One advantage of using CoreOS, Docker, and **fleet** is that it's easy to run services in a highly available manner.
 In this example you'll deploy a service that consists of three identical containers running the Apache web server.
 The containers will run on the three VMs in the cluster.
 This example is similar to one in [Launching containers with fleet] and uses the [CoreOS Apache Docker Hub image].

 >[AZURE.IMPORTANT] To run the highly available Apache server, you'll need to configure a load-balanced HTTP endpoint on the virtual machines (public port 80, private port 80).
-You can do this after creating the CoreOS cluster, using the Azure portal or **azure vm endpoint** command.
+You can do this after creating the CoreOS cluster, using the Azure Management Portal or **azure vm endpoint** command.
 See [Configure a load-balanced set] for more information.

 On your client computer, use your favorite text editor to create a **systemd** template unit file, named apache@.service.
 You'll use that template to launch three separate instances, named apache@1.service, apache@2.service, and apache@3.service: